• About TootingMama

 I love aubergines.
 I love them roasted, grilled, barbecued and fried.
 But I find, when I make an aubergine curry, they soak up the oil like a sponge!

-I have adapted my original aubergine curry recipe to create this super tasty, super, healthy aubergine curry.
+I have adapted my original aubergine curry recipe to create this super tasty, healthy roasted aubergine curry.

 The healthy twist

-I owe this healthy twist for my healthy aubergine curry to Delia, yes, our very own Delia Smith.
+I owe this healthy twist for my healthy aubergine curry to Delia Smith.

 Long before there were food bloggers, celebrity chefs, diet gurus, wellness whatever, there was Delia.

-Delia didn’t smash avocados, her food was for eating not photographing and sharing across a plethora of digital channels.
+Delia didn’t smash avocados.
+Her food was for eating, not photographing and sharing across digital channels.
 There was no engagement, liking or following.

-During one of these shows Delia demonstrated a way to cook aubergines and limit the oil content.
+During one of these shows, Delia demonstrated how to cook aubergines and limit the oil content.

 Light bulb moment!
 Would this work for my aubergine curry?

-So c’mon what’s the twist for this super healthy aubergine curry?
+So c’mon what’s the twist for this super healthy roasted aubergine curry?

 Thank you, Delia!